manojkarthick/reddsaver/README.md

 1. Build the application: `cargo build --release`
 2. Run the application: `./target/release/reddsaver`

+### Running with Docker

+1. Pre-built docker images are available at https://hub.docker.com/u/manojkarthick
+2. Currently using manual builds.
+Docker autobuild is still WIP

 ### Building for Raspberry Pi Zero W

 To cross-compile for raspberry pi, this project uses [rust-cross](https://github.com/rust-embedded/cross).
 Make sure you have docker installed on your development machine.